Saving for Education Expenses? Consider a 529 Plan

 What is a 529 Plan

 A 529 Plan is a tax-favored education savings plan sponsored by the state or a state agency.
-529 Plans are flexible in that you can purchase the plan from any state and use the funds to pay for college costs at any qualified college nationwide.
+529 Plans are flexible.
+You can purchase the plan from any state and use the funds to pay for college costs at any qualified college nationwide.
 For example, you can live in Alabama, invest in a plan from Vermont, and use it for schooling in Florida.

 Alabama’s 529 Plan is called CollegeCounts and you can read more about it by clicking here.

 Flexibility & Restrictions